-- 1. Write four differences between 'first past the post system' and 'proportional representation election system. - 2.
-Write the four importance of universal sufferage / adult sufferage.

-- 3. Describe the four main functions of the Election Commission of India. - 4.
-Explain democracy in the ancient Greek city state. - 5.
-What qualifications have been set in the constitution to become members of Lok Sabha and Vidhan Sabha? - 6.
-Write a comment on the importance of elections in democracy? - 7.
-Explain the difference between a separate electorate and a reserved constituency.

-Watch the following cartoon carefully and answer the questions asked.
+- 1. Write four differences between FPPS and Proportional Representation Election - 2.
+Write four importance of universal adult franchise - 3.
+Describe the four main functions of the Election Commission of India. - 4.
+Explain the democracy that was established in the ancient Greek city/state. - 5 What are the qualifications prescribed in the constitution to become a member of Lok Sabha and Vidhansabha? - 6.
+Write a note on the importance of elections in a democracy - 7.
+Observe the following cartoon carefully and answer the questions asked.

-- (i) What problem does the elephant appear to indicate in the cartoon? - (ii) Which point is the pulling of the elephant's tail? - (iii) Name the leader who pulled the tail of the elephant. - (iv) What do you understand by adult franchise?
+- i) What problem does the elephant in the cartoon indicate? - ii) What does the pulling of the tail of an elephant indicate? - iii) Name the leader who pulled the tail of the elephant. - iv) What do you understand by adult franchise?